mattrude/wp-gallery2-image-block/readme.txt

 You may ask questions or ask for support form the [Gallery2 Image Block Forums](http://mattrude.com/bbpress/forum/wp-gallery2-image-block).

-Q: Will this plugin work with out using Galler2?
+= Q: Will this plugin work without Gallery2? =
-A: No.
+A: Sorry No, [Gallery2](http://gallery.menalto.com/) is required.

-Q: Will I be able to add a random image to a page with this plugin?
+= Q: Will I be able to add a random image to a page with this plugin? =
-A: No, this plugin will only work in the wiget sidebar.
+A: Sorry, this plugin will only work in the wiget sidebar.

-== Change Log ==
+== Changelog ==

 = Version: 0.5.2 =
 * Tested with wordpress 2.8.3 & 2.8.4 - no code change
 * Corrected URL's
+* Updated README

 = Version: 0.5.1 =
 * Tested with Wordpress 2.8.2 - no code changes